fuzzymannerz/Kitchen-Inventory/README.md

 ## Settings
 There is a settings page accessible from `/settings` or by clicking the settings menu link.
-Here you can change the title of the site as well as activate and deactivate a dark mode.
+Here you can change the title of the site as well as activate and deactivate a dark mode and disable manual barcode usage.

 _More options will be here as the project develops._

 ---